intave/documentation/mechanics/checks-09-physics.md

 ```
 :::

-::: warning BYPASSES
+::: warning Medium amount of false negatives
-The more edge cases covered, the fewer bypasses occur.
+The more edge cases covered, the fewer false negatives / bypasses occur.
-And with newer versions of the game, it will get impossibly hard to cover all of them.
+And with newer versions of the game, it gets unbelievably hard to cover all of them.
 The reactive nature of this approach will not cover proactive mechanics, like velocity or slime jumps.
-Because it is necessary to hardcode every possible edge case, these types of movement checks usually grow exponentially in size and complexity.
+Since it is necessary to hardcode every possible edge case, these types of movement checks usually grow exponentially in size and complexity.
 :::
-::: warning FALSE POSITIVES
+::: warning Medium amount of false positives
 The better edge cases are covered, the fewer false positives occur.
 But newer movement features require very complex coverage, making it unbelievably hard to natively support them.
 :::